Fair Haven welcomes Rosewood Cafe and Store

 “We want to have a really great variety of candies you remember,” Fallon said.
 “We’re going to be selling some toys, musical instruments ... just neat stuff.”

-With Fallon’s background in restaurant, education and business management experience and Spencer’s varied jack-of-all-trades know-how and success in investments, the couple are confident that the Rosewood Cafe will soon be a sought-after location in Fair Haven and in Rutland County.
+With Fallon’s background in restaurant, education and business management and Spencer’s varied jack-of-all-trades know-how and success in investments, the couple are confident that the Rosewood Café will soon be a sought-after location in Fair Haven and in Rutland County.

 “We have the support of the community,” Spencer said.
 “We’ve talked to hundreds of people who are waiting for us to open.”